bhgames/redis_storage_methods/README.md

 ## Usage

+What this Gem does is provides a framework mixin for your models that exposes new methods that allow you to save to redis when you save to the database, and let you get/update redis without getting/updating the database until later(maybe under a cron job or something.)
+This is great if you want all the speed of redis but the querying reporting ability of SQL.

-Presumably, you'll be passing hashes into your create method.
+When you create, normally you'll be passing hashes into your create method, most likely from form submission.
 Now you will need to pass them into your

     create_with_associations_and_redis(params)

 method.
-This is to differentiate between the two: This method will take your object and create it, and then store it in redis as a hash.
-It will not store it's associations unless you instruct it to do so.
-This is because redis has no ability to store foreign keyed objects, if a Battle has a Soldier in it, you can really only store it in a redis hash for Battle like this: soldier0hp, soldier0stamina, soldier1hp, soldier1stamina, etc.
+I didn't overwrite the create method, because I wanted to differentiate between the two: This method will take your object and create it, and then store it in redis as a hash.
+It will not store it's associations unless you instruct it to do so, as will be discussed further in depth below.
+This is because redis has no ability to store foreign keyed objects, if a Battle has a Soldier in it, you can really only store it in a redis hash for Battle like this:

-You need to instruct it to do this.
+{
+battle_name
+battle_time
+soldier0hp
+soldier0stamina
+soldier1hp
+soldier1stamina
+}

+You can see how this is a limitation of redis - you can clearly see there are two soldiers in this battle hash but it only allows storing of hashes at the top level.
+You cannot store hashes in hashes, so you have to use this method.
+Because of this limitation, when I designed this mixin, I made it non-implementation specific for pushing associations with your model.

-Pretty easy here, just do:
+Pretty easy to use, just do:

     class Battle < ActiveRecord::Base
       include RedisStorageMethods